 The 4th edition of SCVD offers more than 60.000 entries and sub-entries and represents one of the most comprehensive dictionaries in the field of veterinary books.
 This time the publisher provided pronunciation of the key terms and over 1000 full-color illustrations.

-It can be used by every veterinary team in needs of a quick glance at up-to-date practice entries, as well as by veterinary students.
+It can be used by every veterinary team in need of a quick glance at up-to-date practice entries, as well as by veterinary students.

 The Saunders Comprehensive Veterinary Dictionary was released in 2012 by Saunders Ltd. It has 1344 pages, 6.6 pounds, and 2×8.8×11 inches in product dimensions.

-You can purchase a second-hand version for $27 and a new one for $58.
+You can purchase a second-hand version and a new one.
 The publisher also offers free e-version for anyone interested.

 Since this isn’t a book it’s harder to get into the card game if you do not have any pre-knowledge of veterinary anatomy.
 Even though the cards may come useful, advanced professionals prefer detailed veterinary books for vet anatomy.

-The cards’ dimensions are 4.5x5x7 inches, weighing 4 pounds you can have them for $37.
+The cards’ dimensions are 4.5x5x7 inches, weighing 4 pounds you can have them today.
 The digital book is approximately the same price as the printed version.

-We recall people calling the Plumb’s Veterinary Drug Handbook ‘the bible of veterinary drugs’ and a must have for any vet practice.
-Probably they are right because after 8 editions this still is the most frequently used drug handbook in the veterinary profession.
+We recall people calling the Plumb’s Veterinary Drug Handbook ‘the bible of veterinary drugs’ and a must-have for any vet practice.
+Probably they are right because after 9 editions this still is the most frequently used drug handbook in the veterinary profession.

-The 8th edition features 43 new drugs, fewer dosages for easier decision making and an update on existing monographs.
+The 9th edition features 16 new drugs, dosages for easier decision making for a wide range of species, including dogs, cats, exotic animals, and farm animals and an update on existing monographs.
 Interesting additions are parts about potentially toxic compounds and dog multi-drug sensitivity.

 We weren’t able to find any serious disadvantages of this book.
 Like some other vet e-books, there is an issue when searching for specific terms where the program gives you all mentioned in the book, not only the main part about it.